cylc/cylc-doc/src/glossary.rst

       See also:

       * :ref:`TaskRetries`

+   window
+   n-window
+   window on the workflow
+      A :term:`graph`-based window or view of the workflow at runtime, including tasks out to n graph edges from current active tasks.

+      See also:

+      * :ref:`n-window`

    workflow
    cylc workflow
       A Cylc workflow is a collection of :term:`tasks <task>` to carry out and